6 Best AI Ad Creative Tools for Paid Social in 2026

 Do I need a developer to use AI ad creative tools?

 No. The main AI ad creative platforms -- Arcads, Creatify, Captions, HeyGen -- are no-code tools designed for marketers.
-Some offer APIs for brands that want to automate at scale, but most DTC teams use the dashboard interfaces without technical support.
+Some offer APIs for brands that want to automate at scale, but most consumer tech and app teams use the dashboard interfaces without technical support.

-What volume of ad creative do I need per month?
+What volume of ad creative does a consumer tech brand need per month?

 Published by Social Operator -- an AI-native content agency for consumer brands.